EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 You can co-locate the disk on the ECX witness server and configure it as an iSCSI target.

 1. Open **Disk Management** on either host server.
-1. Bring the new disk online, initiialize it, and format it as NTFS.
+1. Bring the new disk online, initialize it, and format it as NTFS.
 1. Open **Disk Management** on the other host server, and bring the new disk online.
 1. Open **Failover Cluster Manager**.
 1. In **Storage > Disks** page, Add the disk.